Rakeshkm04/Todo_list/README.md

-basically this is the normal todo list this is the basic project to learn new things and collect the knowledge gain and earn new things so start learn and make projects to learn and earn this batch and the certification and new records and this is the basic project used to new technologies like html css and javascript this is the main javascript project to learn and make new project so first you larn and then makes some new project to deploy
+basically this is the normal todo list this is the basic project to learn new things and collect the knowledge gain and earn new things so start learn and make projects to learn and earn this batch and the certification and new records and this is the basic project used to new technologies like html css and javascript this is the main javascript project to learn and make new project so first you larn and then makes some new project to deploye

+and learn then make new project to learn and make some new and modify these kind of the project to learn and make the same learning the main topic to make and learn